graefchen/config/readme.md

 ### scripts

-- b &mdash; move/rename many files
+- b &mdash; move files into the binary folder (fast way for me to add executable to the path)
+- ceasar &mdash; the Ceasar cipher
-- commit &mdash; like commitzen
+- commit &mdash; like commitzen, but as a shellscript (with the help og [gum](https://github.com/charmbracelet/gum))
+- depth &mdash; see the maximum depth of the folder
 - executables &mdash; see all executables in the path
+- fcount &mdash; count of all the file extensions in you folder
 - goapps &mdash; see all go apps
+- is-url &mdash; check if a string is an url
+- neocitie &mdash; neocities api command
 - rand &mdash; a small script that returns a string out of a list of strings
 - rustapps &mdash; see all rust apps
 - setup &mdash; setting up command line apps and more stuff I like
+- spark &mdash; sparkline command
+- srcom &mdash; speedrun.com api command (unfinished)
 - toc &mdash; creates a table of contents from a markdown file
-- vdf &mdash; parse the Valve Data Format
+- vdf &mdash; parse the Valve Data Format (it is very very slow)
+- viginere &mdash; the Viginere cipher
 - walk &mdash; a bookmarking script

 ## vim